vmos1/Code_highlights/2_Correlated_Fits_QFE/README.md

 # Fit the antipodal 4 pt function to the expected form of a tower of exponentials
-The goal is to fit the antipodal four-point function to the expect form.
+The goal is to fit the antipodal four-point function to the expected form to extract coefficient and exponents to compute physical quantities.
+Such exponential fits are quite challenging and unstable.

 For the test data given here, which is for the free theory, the form is a series of integer exponents.

-These exponential fits are quite challenging and unstable.

 This folder is self-contained with all the required data.
 All notebooks can be run directly after cloning the repository.

 ## Interactive fitting